-If you’re looking for some local delicacies then Augustiner am Gendarmenmarkt’s Bavarian cuisine might not quite be typically Berlin but it’s cultural enough.
-My beef goulash was insanely good.
+If you’re looking for some local delicacies then Augustiner am Gendarmenmarkt’s Bavarian cuisine might not quite be typically Berlin but I like to think it’s cultural enough.
+My beef goulash was really good.
 It was served with Swabian egg noodles which I didn’t think were as good an accompaniment as some creamy mash potato or chunky chips but I was willing to overlook that for this stew.

 Borchardt – Mitte

 Borchardt’s history dates back to the 1800s.
 It is an expensive choice but seems to be a bit of a Berlin institution.
 When I arrived at 8pm on a Friday night, it was still a bit quiet but it wasn’t long before it became so packed that people were queuing for seats.
 Being so popular, the tables for two are tightly packed, so it feels like you’re dining with the people on either side.
 This gives the place a sociable atmosphere – although if you’re not a people person, this may not be for you!The service did slow down as the restaurant filled up but this was hardly surprisingly given the waiter-to-customer ratio.
 It kind of had the vibe of a Parisian brasserie – as the guy at the table next to me pointed out.
 It’s an open space with four big pillars in the centre and plush red seating, lined with golden bars.

 I had the caesar salad to start (just with parmesan and without the chicken option, as this would have taken the price from about €9 to €18) which was lovely, followed by the half grilled lobster (€36).
 The lobster was tasty but I was left a bit hungry – for the price I would have liked a whole one.